influxdata/docs-v2/content/v2.0/query-data/flux/guides/histograms.md

   |> histogram(bins: [0.0, 10.0, 20.0, 30.0])
 ```

+{{% note %}}
-> Values output by the `histogram` function represent points of data aggregated over time.
+Values output by the `histogram` function represent points of data aggregated over time.
-> Since values do not represent single points in time, there is no `_time` column in the output table.
+Since values do not represent single points in time, there is no `_time` column in the output table.
+{{% /note %}}

 ## Bin helper functions
 Flux provides two helper functions for generating histogram bins.
-Each generates and outputs an array of floats designed to be used in the `histogram()` function's `bins` parameter.
+Each generates an array of floats designed to be used in the `histogram()` function's `bins` parameter.

 ### linearBins()
 The [`linearBins()` function](/v2.0/reference/flux/functions/misc/linearbins) generates a list of linearly separated floats.